facebookincubator/velox/velox/docs/functions/spark/decimal.rst

     precision = 38
     scale = max(38 - (p - s), min(s, 6))

-When precision loss is denied, caps p at 38, and the scale should not be reduced.
+When precision loss is not allowed, caps p at 38, and keeps scale as is.
 The below formula shows how the precision and scale are adjusted for decimal addition, subtraction, and multiplication.

 ::